danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-02-mocking-with-mockingkit.md

 ### Multiple function arguments

-If a mocked function has multiple arguments, inspection behaves a little different, since arguments are handled as tuples.
+If a mocked function has multiple arguments, inspection behaves a little differently, since arguments are handled as tuples.

 Say that we have a protocol that looks like this: